Aikohh/aikohh.github.io/source/skill-tree.md

 You can use it if you're too lazy to otherwise time perfect Weapon Action guards, and don't mind spending a Restasigne to heal back up.
 Just keep in mind that Marmelo Patience won't allow you to utilize [Harmonizer Parry Counter](#harmonizer-parry-counter).

+Also this skill sometimes has a habit of not working :)

 ```{video} _static/skill/MarmeloPatience.mp4
 ---
 width: 100%